Stories create community.

 My name’s Peri Strathearn.
 I’ve lived and reported the news in South Australia’s Murraylands since 2012.
 I’ve been named SA’s best regional/rural journalist (SA Media Awards), and its best regional print journalist three times over (Rural Media SA).

-I used to dream of being a small-town editor, but those jobs don’t exist any more – I watched them disappear in my eight years at the local newspaper.
+I used to dream of being a small-town newspaper editor, but those jobs don’t exist any more – I watched them disappear in my eight years at the local paper.
 By 2019 I was the last journalist left.
 In 2020 the printing press stopped and I was stood down.

 As an independent news service, the decisions which guide it are made in Murray Bridge – not Adelaide or Sydney.
 Better still, 100 per cent of its profits remain in the community.
 It became one of 12 newsrooms around the world to win funding through the Substack Local program in June 2021.